NNPDF/pineappl/docs/cli-tutorial.md

     5 O(a^3 lr^1)
     6 O(a^3 lf^1)

-This shows that there's a leading order (LO) with index `0`, which has the coupling alpha squared, the QCD next-to-leading order (NLO) with index `1` and the EW NLO with index `4`.
-Additionally, there are NLO grids with factorization-log dependent terms, which are needed for the correct calculation of the scale variation.
-The corresponding renormalization-logs are also present, but they are in fact zero.
+This shows that there's

+- a leading order (LO) with index `0`, which has the coupling alpha squared (`a^2`),
+- the QCD next-to-leading order (NLO) with index `1` and
+- the EW NLO with index `4`.

+Additionally, there are

+- NLO grids with factorization-log dependent terms, with indices `3` and `6`, which are needed for the correct calculation of the scale variation.
+The corresponding
+- renormalization-logs (`2` and `5`) are also present, but their contributions are in fact zero.

+These last two grids are needed if during the convolution the scale-variation uncertainty should be calculated.

 Now let's look at the bins: